jpikl/cfxnes/core/README.md

-# CFxNES / core
+# cfxnes / core

-Collection of JS components that form core of the [CFxNES emulator](../README.md).
+Collection of JS components that form core of the [cfxnes emulator](../README.md).
 The core can be independently used in browser or in Node.js environment.

 For better performance, components can be compiled with [closure compiler](https://github.com/google/closure-compiler) in `ADVANCED_OPTIMIZATIONS` mode.